Mitsotakis back as Greek premier after election landslide

 A professor of constitutional law, Gerapetritis was enlisted in March to deal with the train tragedy, as well as a wiretapping scandal that implicated the prime minister’s office last year.

-The former foreign minister, Nikos Dendias, a political moderate, is expected to move to the defence ministry.
+Former foreign minister Nikos Dendias, a political moderate, moves to the defence ministry to oversee an ongoing rearmament programme that has antagonised terse neighbour Turkey.

-The new finance minister is touted to be Kostis Hatzidakis, a low-key veteran politician with past stints in the ministries of development, labour and transport.
+The new finance minister, Kostis Hatzidakis, is a low-key lawyer and former European Parliament lawmaker who was at the helm of the ministries of development, labour and transport.

-Mitsotakis, who first became prime minister in 2019, has vowed to make economic stability a feature of his new term.
+Mitsotakis, who first became prime minister in 2019, has not only vowed to make economic stability a feature of his new term.

-He promised not to raise taxes while creating more jobs in public healthcare after a shortage of nurses and doctors was painfully exposed during the pandemic.

 He had also championed a tough anti-immigration line, appealing to the conservative base in an electoral campaign in which the recent deadly sinking of an overcrowded trawler failed to garner a mention.